-Linux Mint is a free, open source and community driven OS first released on 27 August 2006.
-It has two version as I have said earlier and developed on Monolithic (Linux kernel).
-The first release based on Kubuntu but now it’s based on Ubuntu and Debian – A Debian Edition.
+Linux Mint distro is a free, open source, and community-driven OS first released on 27 August 2006.
+As I have said earlier, it has two versions and was developed on Monolithic (Linux kernel).
+The first release was based on Kubuntu, but now it’s based on Ubuntu and Debian – A Debian Edition.
 It comes bundled with many open source applications.
-Linux Mint is developed by Clément Lefèbvre, Jamie Boo Birse, Kendall Weaver, and community.
+Linux Mint is developed by Clément Lefèbvre, Jamie Boo Birse, Kendall Weaver, and the community.

 Download and Installation Process

-It has three variations that you can download from the official site or below link.
-The installation process is simple and effortless.
-As it’s based on Ubuntu, so it also uses the ubiquity system which is easy to use for both newbie and advanced users.
-Moreover, Linux Mint has a large online community which helps the users by providing them with comprehensive online documentation.
+It has three variations that you can download from the official site or the below link.
+The installation process is simple.
+As it’s based on Ubuntu, so it also uses the ubiquity system, which is easy to use for both newbie and advanced users.
+Moreover, Linux Mint has a large online community that helps the users by providing comprehensive online documentation.

 - Bootable ISO File

-- 1GB RAM (2GB recommended for a comfortable usage).
+- 1GB RAM (2GB recommended for comfortable usage).

 - 15GB of disk space (20GB recommended).